MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

    > [!NOTE]
    > If you're already signed in, your username is displayed, or you've an option to **Add an account**.

-   After sign in to your Azure account using your credentials, the browser closes automatically.
+   After signing in to your Azure account using your credentials, the browser closes automatically.

 ### To provision cloud resources